Portuguese-style bullfighting: Hazards

-In Portugal, some bulls have their horns severed and covered in a way that they do not present sharp points.
-This practice is believed to have been introduced by King Joseph I of Portugal after a tragic event in a bullfight over which he was presiding at Salvaterra de Magos.
-The son and heir of the 4th Marquis of Marialva was fighting a bull on horseback when the animal wounded his horse.
-The young man fell, was kicked by the bull and killed.
-The Marquis himself, then around 70 years of age, jumped from the royal cabin that he shared with the king, drew his sword and killed the animal.
+In Portugal, some bulls have their horns trimmed, or simply covered, in a way that will not present any sharp points.
+This practice is believed to have been introduced in the 1700s by King Joseph I of Portugal, presiding at Salvaterra de Magos, after having witnessed a tragic accident during a bullfight; the son (and heir) of the Marquis of Marialva IV was fighting a bull on horseback when the animal wounded his horse, causing the young man to fall to the arena floor.
+He was then trampled and kicked to death.
+The Marquis himself, then around 70 years of age, leapt down from the royal seats that he shared with the King, drawing his sword and killing the bull, albeit several seconds too late.

 Legal status

 Regional variation

-Some southern and central regions of Portugal, such as Ribatejo and parts of the Alentejo, as well as Terceira Island in the Azores, are traditionally more interested in the corrida de touros.
-In Portugal's northern regions, bullfighting has a much lower presence, except for Póvoa de Varzim where bullfighting arenas are known to exist, at various locations, since the 18th century.
+Some southern and central regions of Portugal (such as Ribatejo and parts of the Alentejo), including Terceira Island, Azores, are traditionally more interested in the corrida de touros (running of the bulls) as opposed to bull-baiting or fighting.
+In the country’s northern regions, bullfighting has a much lower prevalence, except for Póvoa de Varzim, where bullfighting arenas have been known to exist in several areas since ca. the 18th century.

-Some Portuguese municipalities have declared bullfighting immaterial cultural heritage, and become members of the Section of Municipalities with Tauromachic Activities of the National Association of Portuguese Municipalities (ANMP); others have implicitly or explicitly refused to do so.
+Some Portuguese municipalities have declared bullfighting “immaterial cultural heritage”, becoming members of the Section of Municipalities with Tauromachic Activities of the National Association of Portuguese Municipalities (ANMP); others have implicitly or explicitly refused to do so.

-RTP has historically shown bullfights in prime-time; the practice has been criticized, with left-wing parties proposing legislation to prevent bullfighting being shown on the public broadcasting network or changing the rating of the show to an adults-only classification.
+RTP has historically shown bullfights in prime-time; the practice has been widely criticized, with left-wing parties proposing legislation to prevent bullfighting being shown on the public broadcasting network or changing the rating of the show to an adults-only classification.
 RTP ceased to broadcast bullfights since 2021.